magkavetsos/movie-database/README.md

 ## Description

 This project is built using Next.js 14, offering a robust framework for building modern web applications with server-side rendering (SSR) and static site generation (SSG).
-Our application is designed to be fast, efficient, and SEO-friendly
+Our application is designed to be fast, efficient, and SEO-friendly.

 ## Getting Started